George Spangler Farm & Field Hospital

 Gettysburg Lincoln Railroad Station

-A history and visitor information stop now open!
-Visit the historic station that witnessed President Lincoln’s arrival, wartime recovery, generations of travelers and unforgettable journeys.
+A new history and visitor information stop.
+Visit the historic station that witnessed President Lincoln’s arrival, wartime recovery, generations of travelers and memorable stories.
 Now open and welcoming those who come not just to see Gettysburg, but to understand it, what happened here and why it matters still today.

 Gettysburg National Cemetery